kaushik-l/project-Euler/README.md

 # project-Euler
 Spoiler: Contains solutions to math problems in projecteuler.net.
-Please do not open the contents if you intend to solve them on your own at some point.
+Do not open if you intend to solve them on your own.

+All algorithms run in less than one minute.